 - Hypertrophy: They help you increase muscle mass in the chest and back area.

-- Increased Flexibility: Dumbbell pullovers not only help you to build muscle but give your upper body a big stretch.
+- Increased Flexibility: Dumbbell pullovers not only help you build muscle but give your upper body a big stretch.
 This increases the range of motion of your shoulder joint and expands the chest, making your upper body more flexible.

 - Efficiency: This exercise trains the frontal and posterior areas of the body at the same time.